arighi/virtme-ng/README.md

- - If you're testing a kernel for an architecture different from the host, keep in mind that you need to use also `--root DIR` to use a specific chroot with the binaries compatible with the architecture that you're testing.
+ - If you're testing a kernel for an architecture different from the host, keep in mind that you need to use also `--root DIR` to use a specific chroot with the binaries compatible with the architecture that you're testing, or `--root-disk IMAGE` to boot a disk image for that architecture.

    If the chroot doesn't exist in your system virtme-ng will automatically create it using the latest daily build Ubuntu cloud image: